Astros-Dodgers World Series Game 5: The moments that made us lose our damn mind

 2. Chris Taylor's ninth-inning single

-By this point, the game had descending into total madness.
+By this point, the game had descended into total madness.
 Home runs flying.
-We saw four lead changes, and three ties.
-Every player, coach, trainer, bat boy, and pack of sunflower seeds had experience an out-of-body/shell experience, hanging on every pitch and watching insanity unfold.
+We saw four lead changes and three ties.
+Every player, coach, trainer, bat boy and pack of sunflower seeds had an out-of-body/shell experience, hanging on every pitch and watching insanity unfold.
 This game was starting to get uncomfortably close to the premise of The Iowa Baseball Confederacy, a wonderful W.P.
-Kinsella book in which a baseball gets struck by a stroke of magic and lasts more than 2000 innings.
-By the ninth, it seemed we'd already played 1500.
+Kinsella book in which a baseball gets struck by a stroke of magic and lasts more than 2,000 innings.
+By the ninth, it seemed we'd already played 1,500.

 Still, all Devenski needed was one more strike against Chris Taylor, and the game would've ended in an Astros win.
 One more strike, and a game beset by madness would've at least had a sane ending.